f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 1. Always monitoring your work - no chance to stop the monitoring.
 2. Intrusive behavior to "optimize" your efficiency, in other terms, "digital slavery".
 3. Stealing your ideas and notes - transfers to central servers in the US and other members.
 It means: No intellectual property for digital slaves.

+### Sleep - synthetic dreams

+1. Used to suppress personal memories and free will - basically, brainwashing
+2. To advertise and promote the network itself - manipulations and lie
+3. To promote certain behavior - training and personality alterting for benefits of the network
+4. To deliver messages from other network members - intrusive communication

 -

 Technical Components: